kaf-lamed-beyt/kaf-lamed-beyt/README.md

 # Hey

-I'm learning how to make stuff with code for people.
+I'm learning how to make stuff with code for myself and people around the world.

+<!---
 When I'm not refactoring UIs, I improve my problem-solving skills by attempting algorithmic | data structure problems, and exploring &mdash; at the surface-level &mdash; a couple of FP languages.

-<!---
 Here are some stuff I've developed, some of which I continue to work on and evolve:

 - **[bb](https://github.com/storacha/bluesky-backup-cli)**: A CLI tool that helps you backup data from your Bluesky PDS, which I'm improving.